 |

-manufacturing company with an annual turnover of Rs.
-500 to 1,000 crore, even
+mid-sized manufacturing company with an annual turnover of Rs.
+500 to 1,000

-the lowest penalty tier can represent a significant portion of annual profit.
+crore, even the lowest penalty tier can represent a significant portion of

-For large conglomerates, the reputational damage of a public enforcement action
+annual profit.
+For large conglomerates, the reputational damage of a public

-framed as a burden.
-But for forward-thinking manufacturers, DPDP compliance is
+is often framed as a burden.
+But for forward-thinking manufacturers, DPDP

 •